-When my husband and I decided to move the family to Palestine, I’m not going to lie – I cried.
-Even as a Palestinian-American, I didn’t think I had a place, purpose or future for myself and kids.
+When my husband and I decided to move to Ramallah from the States, I didn't know what to expect.
 Especially since we moved during a time when Gaza was under attack.
-I only saw one side of Palestine and didn’t think it was a stable environment to raise a family there.
+I felt it wasn't stable or secure to raise our family here.

 (photo courtesy of welcometopalestine.com)